 But lucky for us, we’re in the age of modern technology and we now have this thing we call ‘the cloud’.

 Compliance on the Cloud

 Just like most solutions, compliance has gone to the cloud.
 What does that mean exactly?
 It means that there are now electronic solutions that uncomplicate the complicated aspects of labor compliance.
-And these technologies are now web-based, which means you simply need a web browser and an internet connection to access the software.
+And these technologies are now SaaS-based (Software as a Service), which means you simply need a web browser and an internet connection to access the software.

 That’s right – no software installations needed on your desktop or laptop.
 And the best part – you can access certified payroll reports, documentation, and your other compliance data from anywhere.